civicrm/civicrm-dev-docs/docs/framework/filesystem.md

 ## Local data files

-CiviCRM also needs a files directory for storing a variety of site-specific files, including uploaded files, logs, and the template cache.
-This directory is located away from the codebase in a location that is unlikely to be overwritten during upgrades.
+CiviCRM also needs a directory for storing a variety of site-specific data files, such as logs, caches, and uploads.
+This directory is located outside the main codebase -- in a location that can be safely preserved during upgrades.

 ### Drupal and Backdrop

-CiviCRM stores its files in a folder named `civicrm` within the site-specific files directory.
+CiviCRM stores its files in a folder named `civicrm` within the Drupal `files` directory.
 This is commonly `sites/default/files/civicrm`, though it could be `files/civicrm`, `sites/example.org/files/civicrm`, or another folder determined by the system administrator.

 ### Joomla